Burning Pain With Normal EMG: Understanding the Disconnect

 Clinical Takeaway

-Burning pain with normal EMG/NCS testing is not a contradiction.
-It reflects the limits of large-fiber nerve studies and highlights the role of sensory and autonomic nerve dysfunction.
+Burning pain with normal EMG is not a contradiction—it reflects the limits of large-fiber nerve studies and highlights the role of small sensory and autonomic nerve dysfunction.
+Recognizing this pattern helps prevent dismissal and supports more accurate, individualized care.

 Frequently Asked Questions

 Yes.
-These tests primarily evaluate large nerve fibers.
-Burning or neuropathic pain is often transmitted by small sensory fibers that are not reliably assessed.
+EMG primarily evaluates large nerve fibers.
+Burning or neuropathic pain is often transmitted by small sensory fibers.

 Does a normal EMG mean the pain is psychological?